agtonomy/trellis/README.md

 See: https://en.wikipedia.org/wiki/Actor_model

+## Asynchronous, event-driven architecture
+Trellis applications are intended to be purely event-driven with callbacks firing in response to events.
+The most common being in response to inbound messages and/or the passage of time.
+Trellis uses [Asio](https://think-async.com/Asio/) under the hood to run an event loop.

 ## eCAL Core
 At the core, Trellis is built on top of [Continental's enhanced Communication Abstraction Layer](https://github.com/continental/ecal) (eCAL) library.
 This brings in a core set of functionality: